How Will My Take Home Pay UK Be Affected by IR35?

 However, by working through a limited company you can pay yourself dividends that are not subject to NIC.

-And it is an obvious fact that the more you’ll pay tax, your take home pay UK will be less.
+And it is an obvious fact that the more you pay tax, your take-home pay UK will be less.

 Additionally, you have to pay a deemed payment to HMRC for an extra tax and National Insurance Contributions that are due on contracts caught by IR35.

-Extra care is need while working out a deemed payment.
-Therefore, it’ll advisable to take services of an accountant.
+Extra care is needed while working out a deemed payment.
+Therefore, it’ll advisable to take the services of an accountant.

 Steps to calculate Deemed Payments:

-Here’re some basic steps to assist you to calculate deemed payments.
+Here are some basic steps to assist you in calculating deemed payments.

 1. Find out the contracts where IR35 was applied.